resv/MINDTIPPER/README.md

 <br>
 <br>

-We testing the database by entering mock data using [Mockaroo](https://mockaroo.com).
+We testing the database by entering **mock data** using [Mockaroo](https://mockaroo.com).
 <br>

-Not all data may make complete sense but it was vital to have, mock data allowed to develop and test queries.
+Not all data may make complete sense but it was vital to have, **mock data allowed to develop and test queries**.

 <br>
 <br>